dependency-check/dependency-check-sonar-plugin/README.md

 Dependency-Check Plugin for SonarQube 6.x
 =====================================

-Integrates [OWASP Dependency-Check] reports into SonarQube v6.3 or higher.
+Integrates [Dependency-Check] reports into SonarQube v6.3 or higher.

 Please see the [SonarQube 5.x] branch for older SonarQube 5.x support